-- valid possible subordinates within an alternative hierarchy to the current entry - · are NOT currently in the alternative hierarchy
+- valid possible subordinates within an alternative hierarchy to the current entry - are NOT currently in the alternative hierarchy

-The current entry is the entry displayed by the Expanded Entry page from which this page is invoked by the user - see the VFAltAddHref tag on page 52.
-The alternative hierarchy is identified by the type parameter of the VFExpandAltSubord tag (p 52).
+The current entry is the entry displayed by the Expanded Entry page from which this page is invoked by the user - see the VFAltAddHref tag.
+The alternative hierarchy is identified by the type parameter of the VFExpandAltSubord tag.